2aid-dev/Image-classification-via-convolution-nerual-network./README.md

 - Experiment and adjust hyperparameters (like learning rate, batch size).
 - Evaluate the impact of adjustments on the model and choose the most suitable ones.

-This way, you will be able to systematically and cumulatively improve your model's performance based on continuous monitoring and analysis.

 ---